 Provide students with the materials and money to build a better stronger house for the wolves.
 Have them work in small cooperative groups to draw out a plan and design a home.
 Let students know the materials they will have to use are sugar cubes, toothpicks, craft sticks and glue.
 Give each group an imaginary amount of money to work with along with a budget.
 Using home building store circulars and/or calling/visiting home building stores in the area, students can figure out the cost of items such as windows, doors, bathrooms, etc. After calculating costs, students may find that they have to revise their original plans.
 Have students make a model of the finished house to share with the rest of the class.

 Inform your parents in a note or through your class newsletter whenever you begin a new unit in language arts.
 If you like ask parents to help either in the classroom or at home to help proofread student papers before publishing.

 - Write a persuasive essay using the steps of the writing process

 Did you have a wide enough variety of fairy tales?
 Are they any titles you would like to add to your collection for next year?
 Did you provide adequate time for each step?
 Did you brainstorm enough ideas together?
 Did you model enough for students to complete the assignment independently?
 Were all learners able to complete this lesson successfully?
 What would you do differently next time to improve this lesson?

 - Were the students able to understand the author’s intent?

-- Were the students able to compare the pig’s behavior before
+- Were the students able to compare the pig’s behavior before and after?

 - Did students complete the graphic organizer correctly?